evans646/Yelp-Camp/yelp.md

 now in the terminal, you can type : git remote -v

-the first command we issue is: git add \\ to add the files
+the first command we issue is: git add \\ to add the files and then : git commit -m "ready to try deploying"

+after we can do : git push heroku master

+which will take sometime to complete and once that is done you can visit the heroku url again and you should see something like : Application error
+An error occurred in the application and your page could not be served.
+If you are the application owner, check your logs for details.
+You can do this from the Heroku CLI with the command heroku logs --tail

+TO FIX this error :

+by running: heroku logs --tail

+we hve been running the app with nodemon so we are missing a script: so in the json file, there is a script section, we can add in something else:
+{
+  "name": "yelpcamp",
+  "version": "1.0.0",
+  "description": "",
+  "main": "app.js",
+  "scripts": {
+    "test": "echo \"Error: no test specified\" && exit 1", "start": "node app.js" \\here
+  },

+  and now you can run npm start to see if it works

+  and then we can change the port, we have been using 3000 but we can use the process.env that wil be present on heroku

+  now we can run git commit -m "Aadd start script" git commit -m "add start script"

+   and run git push heroku master

+   but it;s not going to make the app ready right away, we have another error